AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Methods

 In the 2D encoding layer of the network, we design coarse-grained patch attention with prior knowledge to enhance target cues in the feature map and reduce redundant noise information in the background, to generate high-quality features.
 Here we present the details of the coarse-grained patch attention (CPA) module.

-As shown in Fig. \ref{fig3}, the feature maps generated from the features of each phase of 2D encoding in the network are used as input to the module to generate a coarse-grained attention map of the same resolution size, as shown in the following operation:
+As shown in Fig. \ref{fig:3}, the feature maps (Fig. \ref{fig:3}.(a)) generated from the convolution of each phase of 2D encoding in the network are used as input to the module to generate a coarse-grained attention map (Fig. \ref{fig:3}.(b)) of the same resolution size.
+The attention maps describe the probability of the presence of targets in different patches in the feature maps, revealing which patches to emphasize or suppress in the feature representation.
+As shown in Fig. \ref{fig:3}.(b and c), attention is patch-level attention, and to obtain the spatial contextual relationships among all patches, we use the method in Squeeze-and-Excitation to compress the global spatial information into a patch descriptor, as shown in the following operation:

-$F_i\in\mathbb{R}^{C\ast H\ast W}$represents the feature maps outputted by two layers of convolution at each encoding stage, the $Avgchannel$ represents the average pooling along the channel axis, and $Avgpool$ represents the average pooling over each channel.
-We first use the feature maps obtained using $Avgchannel$ in the shape of 1*H*W, which highlights the information region \cite{29}.
-Then the global information of each patch in the feature map is obtained using $Avgpool$ to generate$ F_g\in\mathbb{R}^{1\ast6\ast6}$, covering one patch per pooling step.
+$F_i\in\mathbb{R}^{C\ast H\ast W}$ (C: number of channels, H: Height, W: Width) represents the feature maps outputted by two layers of convolution at each encoding stage.
+We first obtain the feature map $F_i^,\in\mathbb{R}^{1\ast H\ast W}$ using averaging pooling applied along the channel axis, which is shown to be effective in highlighting information regions \cite{30}, as shown in Eq \ref{eq:0}.
+Then, in order to aggregate the spatial information to obtain the global information of each patch in the feature map \cite{30}, we generate $F_g\in\mathbb{R}^{1\ast6\ast6}$ using average pooling with a pooling pool size of $\frac{H}{6}$, as shown in Eq \ref{eq:1}.
+Each pooling step covers one patch and generates a patch descriptor.

-We use a multilayer perceptron to model the interdependence of the global information of each patch, as in Eq.
-2. $f_1$,${\ f}_2$ denote the two-layer perceptron, and $\varphi$ denotes the Sigmoid activation function.
-Therefore, $ F_g$ is expanded into $ F_g^\prime\in\mathbb{R}^{36}$ and fed into the multilayer perceptron with 18 neurons in the middle layer and 36 neurons in the last layer, and $\omega$ is obtained by significantly mapping the Sigmoid activation function with weights of continuous values between 0 and 1.
-The output of each neuron represents the probability of having lesioned regions for each patch block.
+To capture the inter-patch dependencies using the patch descriptors, each patch is adaptively recalibrated to the degree of phase response.
+We use multilayer perceptron to explicitly model the dependencies between patches, as in Eq \ref{eq:2}. $f_1,{\ f}_2$ denote the two-layer perceptron, and $\varphi$ denotes the Sigmoid activation function.
+Therefore, $F_g$ is expanded into $ F_g^\prime\in\mathbb{R}^{36}$ and fed into the multilayer perceptron with 18 neurons in the middle layer and 36 neurons in the last layer, and $\omega$ is obtained by significantly mapping the sigmoid with weights of continuous values between 0 and 1.
+The output of each neuron represents the probability of having lesion regions for each patch block, i.e., the degree of attention required by the network.